-During 2010, our Board of Directors held seven meetings and took one action by unanimous written consent.
-For 2010, all of our directors attended at least 75% or more of the aggregate number of meetings held by our Board of Directors and the committees on which they served.
-Five of the members of our Board of Directors attended the 2010 Annual Meeting of Stockholders that was held on May 21, 2010.
+During 2011, our Board of Directors held eight meetings and took four actions by unanimous written consent.
+For 2011, all of our directors attended at least 75% or more of the aggregate number of meetings held by our Board of Directors and the committees on which they served, except Dr. Huckel, who attended 73% of the meetings held by the Board of Directors and the committees on which he served.
+Five of the members of our Board of Directors attended the 2011 Annual Meeting of Stockholders that was held on May 20, 2011.
 Directors are encouraged, but not required, to attend the Annual Meeting in person.